Blog · Analysis · Last reviewed June 19, 2026

 The cargo x-ray is not a dramatic image of the future.
 It is a bureaucratic image.
 A truck, railcar, pallet, or sea container enters a lane; a machine sees what cannot be seen from the outside; an officer, analyst, or model asks whether the declared object and the visible object belong to the same story.

 That is why the important figure is the clerk.
 The clerk receives a manifest, checks a status, attaches a suspicion, releases a shipment, or sends it into a slower corridor.
-When AI enters cargo inspection, it changes how suspicion is queued, displayed, measured, and remembered.
+When AI enters cargo inspection, it changes how suspicion is queued, displayed, measured, appealed, and remembered.

 The Image Lane

-As of June 16, 2026, non-intrusive inspection is already part of U.S. Customs and Border Protection infrastructure.
+As of June 19, 2026, non-intrusive inspection is already part of U.S. Customs and Border Protection infrastructure.
 CBP's 2014 privacy impact assessment describes systems used to screen cars, trucks, railcars, sea containers, luggage, packages, parcels, and mail through x-ray or gamma-ray imaging, reducing the need for manual searches.

 GAO's 2025 land port inspection report gives the operational shape: large-scale systems scan vehicles and contents, officers review the images to help detect illegal drugs or other contraband, CBP began deploying systems to preprimary inspection areas in 2020, and 52 of 153 planned large-scale systems were fully operational as of February 2025.
+GAO's January 2026 testimony repeated that status and added that CBP still had gaps in performance definitions and deployment plans.
+A Senate committee report on the Non-Intrusive Inspection Expansion Act shows the policy pressure: higher scanning rates are being treated as a capacity and accountability problem, not just a technology problem.

 From Targeting to Image Adjudication